danielorn/aks-keda-win-container-hack/part1/README.md

 ### Building the container image

 To create an image the `docker build` command is used.

+<mark>PLEASE NOTE: Before running the command, make sure that docker desktop is started and is running in windows container mode</mark>

 By executing the below command in the same folder as the `Dockerfile` a new image called `eventproxy:1.0` is created.